keboola/developers-docs/extend/generic-extractor/functions.md

 }
 {% endhighlight %}

-The alternative configuration also adds the current date.
 But whereas the first one puts a single same date to each record, the alternative configuration will return different times for different records as they are extracted.

 See [example [EX091]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/091-function-user-data) or